raas-dev/artery/README.md

     docker compose up

-By default, Alpine Linux based Docker images are built, but Debian Buster (slim) Dockerfiles are also included in `docker/` if [Alpine caveats](https://github.com/gliderlabs/docker-alpine/blob/master/docs/caveats.md) are present in your system.
+By default, Alpine Linux based Docker images are built, but Debian Bullseye (slim) Dockerfiles are also included in `docker/` if [Alpine caveats](https://github.com/gliderlabs/docker-alpine/blob/master/docs/caveats.md) are present in your system.